 The start of the trail to Christ the Redeemer, Brazil

-To our pleasant surprise, the hike started at a small security house with clearly marked signs and directions up the mountain.
-Before letting us start the hike, the security guards inside the check-point carefully took down our names and emergency contact info, making us feel a lot more comfortable about the adventure ahead.
+To our pleasant surprise, the hike started at a small security house with clearly marked signs and directions.
+Before letting us start the hike, the security guards inside the checkpoint carefully took down our names and emergency contact info, making us feel a lot more comfortable about the adventure ahead.

 More Challenging Than We First Imagined